facebook/prophet/docs/_docs/contributing.md

     title: Generating documentation
 ---

 Prophet has a non-fixed release cycle but we will be making bugfixes in response to user feedback and adding features.
-Its current state is Beta (v0.5), we expect no obvious bugs.
 Please let us know if you encounter a bug by [filing an issue](https://github.com/facebook/prophet/issues).
 Github issues is also the right place to ask questions about using Prophet.

 We appreciate all contributions.
 If you are planning to contribute back bug-fixes, please do so without any further discussion.